CDC Says ‘Very High’ COVID-19 Levels Reported in 32 States

 “At this time, we anticipate that COVID-19 treatments and vaccines will continue to work against all circulating variants,” the CDC spokesperson said, adding that the health agency is monitoring the severity of variants and whether vaccines are effective.

-There is no information “currently indicating that this variant causes more severe COVID-19,” and it is expected to cause similar symptoms as other variants, the CDC added.
+There is no information “currently indicating that this variant causes more severe COVID-19,” the CDC said, and it is expected to cause symptoms similar to those of other variants.

 The leading causes of death were heart disease, cancer, and a category of injuries that include gun-related deaths and drug overdoses.

-There were nearly 3.1 million deaths last year in the United States, down from 3.3 million in 2022.
-For many years before the pandemic, deaths usually rose year-to-year, in part because the nation’s population grew.
-COVID-19 accelerated that trend, making 2021 the deadliest in U.S. history at 3.4 million deaths.
-But the number dropped in 2022 as the pandemic ebbed.
+In 2023, there were nearly 3.1 million deaths in the United States, down from 3.3 million in 2022.
+For many years before the COVID-19 pandemic, deaths usually rose year-to-year, in part because the nation’s population grew.
+COVID-19 accelerated that trend, making 2021 the deadliest in U.S. history, with 3.4 million deaths.
+But the number dropped in 2022 as the COVID-19 pandemic ebbed.

-Meanwhile, an advisory panel for the Food and Drug Administration (FDA) said in June that major U.S. vaccine makers should now target any COVID-19 variants that are derived from JN.1.
-Those vaccines should be rolled out in the fall of 2024, officials said.
+Meanwhile, an advisory panel for the Food and Drug Administration said in June that major U.S. vaccine makers should now target any COVID-19 variants that are derived from JN.1.
+Those vaccines should be rolled out in the fall of 2024, according to officials.

-Last week, drugmakers Pfizer and BioNTech said that a late-state trial of their experimental mRNA vaccine against COVID-19 and influenza found that the shot did not meet one of the trial’s two primary goals, according to a news release.
+Last week, drugmakers Pfizer and BioNTech said that a late-state trial of their experimental mRNA vaccine against COVID-19 and influenza found that the shot did not meet one of the trial’s two primary goals, according to a statement.

-“We remain optimistic about our combination COVID-19 and influenza program, for which we are evaluating the next steps,” Annaliesa Anderson, Pfizer’s head of vaccine research and development, said in the release.
+“We remain optimistic about our combination COVID-19 and influenza program, for which we are evaluating the next steps,” Annaliesa Anderson, Pfizer’s head of vaccine research and development, said in the statement.

 The Associated Press contributed to this report.